luisenrique-varelarodriguez/42-Inception-of-Things/bonus/README.md

 ### Change application version:
 1. Modify `image.tag` in `confs/charts/wil42/values.yaml`
-2. Push to internal GitLab on `lvarela/bonus` branch
+2. Push to internal GitLab on `master` branch
 3. Wait 3 minutes or do manual sync in ArgoCD
 4. See the new version deployed automatically